araleo/r/README.md

 - [x] Creates a new hook
 - [x] Creates a new test file
 - [x] Finds the components/hooks folder automatically
+- [x] Adds eslint and prettier to an existing app
+- [x] Adds vscode settings and snippets to an existing app

 ## Quickstart

 To create a new react app with vite or cra, eslint and prettier:

+You can ommit the -t option and r will use vite as the default toolchain.

 ```
 r ca -n <name> -t <toolchain>